-- This dip is a great addition to any veggie platters or Mediterranean inspired appetizer boards next to classic hummus or beetroot hummus or tofu cream cheese.
+- This dip is a great addition to this Mediterranean grazing board or to any appetizer platter next to classic hummus, beetroot hummus, or tofu cream cheese.

 - Add it as a bottom layer to your vegan grilled cheese sandwich.

 - Spread it on a soft tortilla to make a lunch wrap or veggie pinwheels.